Software Engineering: A Modern Approach

 (the user interface class).
 The reason is straightforward: user

-system’s console.
+on the system’s console.
 However, we plan to introduce web and mobile

 interfaces, among others, in the near future.
 We also plan to offer